rhizomik/copyrightonto/CreationModel/README.md

 ### MPEG-21 Media Value Chain Ontology

 A more detailed formalisation is the one provided by the ISO/IEC standard MPEG-21.
-One of the parts of this standard, concretely part 19, focuses on modelling media value chains using an ontology, the MPEG-21 Media Value Chain Ontology (MVCO) [(Delgado & Rodriguez-Doncel, 2009)](#references).
+One of the parts of this standard, concretely part 19, focuses on modelling media value chains using an ontology, the MPEG-21 Media Value Chain Ontology (MVCO) [(Gauvin et al., 2010, Delgado & Rodriguez-Doncel, 2009)](#references).

 The ontology formalises the following concepts, also shown in Figure 4: